ankane/blazer/README.md

 config.action_mailer.default_url_options = {host: "blazer.dokkuapp.com"}
 ```

-Schedule checks to run (with cron, [Heroku Scheduler](https://elements.heroku.com/addons/scheduler), etc).
+Schedule checks to run (with cron, Solid Queue, [Heroku Scheduler](https://elements.heroku.com/addons/scheduler), etc).
 The default options are every 5 minutes, 1 hour, or 1 day, which you can customize.
 For each of these options, set up a task to run.

 ```sh
 rake blazer:run_checks SCHEDULE="5 minutes"